|High School:||Lassiter HS|

 As a junior player, Scaringe was a member of the U.S. National team, playing in all four junior Grand Slams and achieving a world ranking of 54th in singles and 42nd in doubles.
 Her best result came at the Australian Open where she reached the round of 16 in singles play.

-A native of Marietta, Ga., the former Julia Scaringe earned her bachelor's degree in business administration from the University of Florida in 2003.
-She is married to LSU co-head coach Michael Sell.
+A native of Marietta, Georgia, Sell earned her bachelor's degree in business administration from the University of Florida in 2003.